learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 <img src = "./images/LongTailConcept.png" width = "500">

-Here's a formal definition of recommendation systems from authors Bo [Xiao and Izak Benbasat, 2017](https://misq.org/e-commerce-product-recommendation-agents-use-characteristics-and-impact.html)
+Here's a formal definition of recommendation systems from authors [Bo Xiao and Izak Benbasat, 2017](https://misq.org/e-commerce-product-recommendation-agents-use-characteristics-and-impact.html)
  :

-***Recommendation Systems are software agents that elicit the interests and preferences of individualconsumers […] and make recommendations accordingly.
+***Recommendation Systems are software agents that elicit the interests and preferences of individual consumers […] and make recommendations accordingly.
 They have the potential to support and improve the quality of the decisions consumers make while searching for and selecting products online.***

 ## Applications of Recommendation Systems

-Let’s understand what all a recommendation systems can do for businesses:
+Let’s understand what all recommendation systems can do for businesses:

-- Help in suggesting the merchants/Items which a customer might be interested in after buying a product in a marketplace.
+- Help in suggesting the merchants/items which a customer might be interested in after buying a product in a marketplace
 - Estimate profit & loss of many competing items and make recommendations to the customer (e.g. buying and selling stocks)
-- Based on the experience of the customer, recommend a customer centric or product centric offering.
+- Based on the experience of the customer, recommend a customer centric or product centric offering
-- Enhance customer engagement by providing offers which can be highly appealing to the customer.
+- Enhance customer engagement by providing offers which can be highly appealing to the customer

 ## Recommendation Systems Approaches

 There are two main types of recommendation systems: unpersonalized and personalized.
-The majority of this section, we will focus on personalized recommendation systems because that's where data scientists can provide the most value to companies, but to start off, let's investigate some unpersonalized systems because they can be productive in their own right.
+In the majority of this section, we will focus on personalized recommendation systems because that's where data scientists can provide the most value to companies, but to start off, let's investigate some unpersonalized systems because they can be productive in their own right.

 ### Unpersonalized Recommendations

 Unpersonalized recommendation systems have been happening since way before machine learning was ever in the public knowledge base.
 An example of an unpersonalized recommendation would be on YouTube when it recommends the most viewed videos.
 These are videos that the most people have watched.
 For the most part, these recommendations aren't too bad.
 After all, there's a reason why things are popular.
-This approach, however, is not going to help more niche videos get exposures.
-It also won't be immensely beneficial to those who have a very particular.
+This approach, however, is not going to help more niche videos get exposure.
+It also won't be immensely beneficial to those who have very particular tastes.
 Of course, there are times when a simple approach like this might be best.
 An example of a simple popularity recommender working well is with the news.
 There's a high chance that everyone who visits a news website is going to want to see whatever is the most popular at that moment in time.

 <img src ="./images/news.png" width = "900">